 At the top of the digital-first tree are the publishers who are established, may have had books in the NYT and/or USA Today bestselling lists, and have a fairly large staff.
-That would be Samhain, Carina and Loose-Id, with publishers like Siren and The Wild Rose Press also very strong.
-All but Loose-Id have had books in the national best seller lists.
+That would be Entangled, Carina, Loose-Id, Siren and Totally Bound.
 All except Loose-Id accept romance novels of all heat levels, from highly erotic to kisses-only.
 They offer royalties between 30 and 50% of list price.
 However, waiting times to hear on your sub are longer than for other epubs, and acceptances are much harder to obtain.
 Editing is thorough and cover art usually excellent.
 Do not expect a cozy family atmosphere at these places.
 Authors number in the hundreds in some cases, and the emphasis is on business.
 (That suits me, because all the publishers I worked with who claimed family privileges went out of business!)
 Sales are usually lower than the big six, but the higher royalty rate means the author can usually make a decent amount from them, especially if they’re prolific and build up a backlist.
 With epublishing, the gold is in the backlist.
 Every new book released results in a nice nudge to the backlist.

 There are more in the middle field, where reputations are relatively solid and sales are good, though not usually exciting.
 There are a plethora of companies in this section.
 I write for Total E-bound, and Decadent Publishing.
 There are lots more, including Liquid Silver, and Desert Breeze.
 Here is where you’re getting into riskier territory, and it’s important to do your homework.

 Small and startups.
 These are more often mom and pop setups, so be careful.
 Companies here rise and fall, and sales are often miserable, though a break out company can make it all worthwhile.
-The powerhouse that was Ellora’s Cave started here, after all, when Jaid Black saw an outlet for the steamy books she couldn’t sell to New York.
 You have to be extremely careful here, and don’t give them your magnus opus, or the first in a proposed series.
 Small publishers may recruit a few big names to add to their roster, or sometimes big names will like the publisher’s approach, or they’re looking for a niche market for a particular book.
 Sales are usually poor, but breakouts have happened.

 With the advent of Kindle self-publishing and some famous self-published writers who have broken through to the big time, this is an increasingly popular sector.